 Investment funds, superannuation funds all fuel this.
 The secret is that they are not using their own money.
 Every woke organisation is doing it with someone else's money.
 As the economy becomes owned by fewer and fewer the wokeness will increase.

 What this all means is that things are going to get worse because there is no easy way to reform the system that we live under.
 No reform can force through a big enough shift to make things better.
 It also means that when we attack one part of it then the other parts will defend it.
-I am not saying that everything is hopeless, but we must face the fact that we of what faces us.
+I am not saying that everything is hopeless, but we must face the fact of what faces us.

 This will end if the system fails, which the massive debt is leading to.
 But it will only fail if there is an alternative that is ready to take it's place.